Notes on the Death of Culture

 Book Synopsis Notes on the Death of Culture by : Mario Vargas Llosa

 Download or read book Notes on the Death of Culture written by Mario Vargas Llosa and published by Macmillan + ORM.
-This book was released on 2015-08-11 with total page 187 pages.
+This book was released on 2015-08-11 with total page 189 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: WINNER OF THE NOBEL PRIZE IN LITERATURE A provocative essay collection that finds the Nobel laureate taking on the decline of intellectual life In the past, culture was a kind of vital consciousness that constantly rejuvenated and revivified everyday reality.
+Book excerpt: The Peruvian Nobel laureate presents a collection of essays on the decline of intellectual life in the age of media spectacle.
+In the past, culture was a kind of vital consciousness that constantly rejuvenated and revivified everyday reality.
 Now it is largely a mechanism of distraction and entertainment.
-Notes on the Death of Culture is an examination and indictment of this transformation—penned by none other than Mario Vargas Llosa, who is not only one of our finest novelists but one of the keenest social critics at work today.
-Taking his cues from T. S. Eliot—whose essay "Notes Toward a Definition of Culture" is a touchstone precisely because the culture Eliot aimed to describe has since vanished—Vargas Llosa traces a decline whose ill effects have only just begun to be felt.
+Notes on the Death of Culture is an examination and indictment of this transformation—penned by Mario Vargas Llosa, who is not only one of our finest novelists but one of the keenest social critics.
+Taking his cues from T.S.
+Eliot—whose essay “Notes Toward a Definition of Culture” is a touchstone precisely because the culture Eliot aimed to describe has since vanished—Vargas Llosa traces a decline whose ill effects have only just begun.
 He mourns, in particular, the figure of the intellectual: for most of the twentieth century, men and women of letters drove political, aesthetic, and moral conversations; today they have all but disappeared from public debate.
 But Vargas Llosa stubbornly refuses to fade into the background.
-He is not content to merely sign a petition; he will not bite his tongue.
 A necessary gadfly, the Nobel laureate Vargas Llosa, here vividly translated by John King, provides a tough but essential critique of our time and culture.

 Notes on the Death of Culture Related Books